 There is currently a lack of regulation in the Australian SEO industry, which means that fraudsters can flourish.

-Working in the industry for the last seven years, I’ve come across some real SEO horror stories – from business owners paying a fortune for what essentially amounts to “nothing”; to others who are blissfully unaware of what is being done to their site AND their business’ reputation, all in the name of SEO.
+Working in the industry for the last seven years, we have come across some real SEO horror stories – from business owners paying a fortune for what essentially amounts to “nothing”; to others who are blissfully unaware of what is being done to their site AND their business’ reputation, all in the name of SEO.

-One practice that I’ve come across is called “parasite hosting”.
+One practice that we’ve come across is called “parasite hosting”.
 It’s where extra pages are set up on the website, without the business owner’s knowledge.
 These extra pages have nothing to do with the actual business; they have been added by the SEO agency for their own nefarious purposes.

 Or the health clinic site which hosted several pages of content relating to gambling, and linked to various gaming sites.

 If you are considering outsourcing your SEO, make sure that you are kept informed of the backlinks being built on your behalf.
-Do you really want your business linked to sites offering Russian mail order brides, or with explicit content or images like this one (which I’ve cropped but you get the gist!).
+Do you really want your business linked to sites offering Russian mail order brides, or with explicit content or images like this one (which we have cropped but you get the gist!).

 There are also some agencies still using “black hat” SEO techniques.
 They might get your site ranking faster but it’s only a matter of time before Google finds out, and punishes you – by taking your site off their search engine results pages altogether!